Hello.

 Bio

-James Knott is an emerging, Toronto-based artist, member of the 7a*11d Toronto Performance Art Collective, and graduate of OCAD University,
+James Knott is a Toronto-based artist, member of the 7a*11d Toronto Performance Art Collective, and graduate of OCAD University,

-Their performance-based practice employs tactics of self-mythologizing as a means to bridge personal narratives into communal ones.
+Their practice spans performance, music, and moving images, employing tactics of self-mythologizing as a means to bridge personal narratives into communal ones.

 An alumnus of The Roundtable Residency and the Buddies In Bad Times Emerging Creators Unit, they’ve exhibited/performed at Xpace Cultural Centre, Trinity Square Video, the Toronto Feminist Art Conference, FADO Performance Art Centre, the 7a*11d International Festival of Performance Art, Montreal's Festival Phénomena, the Art Gallery of Hamilton, and the Art Gallery of Ontario.